ABSORO/Ranch-Legal/penalcode.md

     Max Fine: $40<br>
     Definition: Evading or attempting to evade or elude any Law Enforcement Officer acting within their duties or other circumstances which would require a person to stop.</p>

     <p><span class="misdemeanor">Misdemeanor: Criminal Threats</span><br>
     Max Time: 20 Days<br>
     Max Fine: $10<br>
-    Definition: A person who, without lawful excuse, makes a threat to another, intending that the other would fear that it would be carried out, to kill or harm that other.</p>
+    Definition: A person who without lawful excuse makes to another a threat, intending that that other would fear it would be carried out, to kill or harm that other.</p>
 </div>

 <button class="accordion">Non-Criminal Infractions</button>